 The Center for Faculty Development supports the initiation and continuation of Faculty Learning Communities on both a long-term and short-term basis.
-Three new learning communities are in place: Intercultural Competence, Global Education, and Participatory Culture.
+There is a second Learning Community on University Mission forming in Fall 2014.
+Details follow:

 The April 2013 final report of this learning community is here.

 Since the 1990s, the concept of “intercultural competence” has gained increasing attention in international and interdisciplinary programs as a skill that needs to be intentionally taught and assessed.
 Given the variety of contexts in which intercultural competence is invoked, the literature can be highly theoretical or praxis-oriented, disciplinary or interdisciplinary, regionally specific or globally oriented.
 The objective of this learning community is to develop an understanding of intercultural competence as an academic, interdisciplinary field; to develop materials and strategies for teaching intercultural competence in existing or new courses; and to design effective tools for assessing intercultural competence in our curricula.

 Michael Byram, Teaching and Assessing Intercultural Communicative Competence(Multilingual Matters, 1997)

 Anwei Feng, Mike Byram and Mike Fleming, eds., Becoming Interculturally Competent through Education and Training (Multilingual Matters, 2009)